 - Olive oil.
 This loosens up the dip and provides another element of richness.

-This recipe really is as simple as throwing feta, cream cheese, spinach, olive oil, garlic, lemon juice and a little pepper into a food processor (or blender) and blitzing until super smooth.
-I like to crumble the feta block up into larger chunks as I add it, to help things move faster.
+- Add your feta, cream cheese, spinach, olive oil, garlic, lemon juice, and a little pepper into a food processor (or blender).
+I like to crumble the feta block into larger chunks as I add it, to help things move faster.

-It will last for 5 days in a covered container in the fridge – it firms up as it sits so just give it a mix before you serve it.
+It will last for 5 days in a covered container in the fridge.
+It will firm up in the fridge, but it’ll soon loosen up as it sits at room temperature for a few minutes.

 You can!
 Just make sure you squeeze out all the excess water once you’ve defrosted it, or the dip will be very watery and thin.

-- Enjoy as part of a snacking spread with homemade baked pita chips or sourdough crackers
+- Enjoy as part of a snacking spread with baked pita chips or sourdough crackers

-- Use as a dipping sauce with lamb koftas
+- Use it as a dipping sauce for lamb koftas or slather it onto these juicy Greek lamb burgers.

-- It makes an incredible sauce to enjoy alongside homemade oven chips
+- It makes an incredible sauce to enjoy with crispy oven fries or miso sweet potatoes.

 Print